Mahdiazhari/ds-user-credit-project-defaulters/readme.md

-# User Credit Data: Analyzing Characteristics of Defaulters to minimize credit risk
+# User Credit Data: Segregating Customers into Defaulters vs Non-Defaulters to minimize credit risk

-This project aims to analyze the credit card/borrowing usage of Indonesian customers.
+This project aims to analyze the credit card/borrowing behavior of Indonesian customers.

 Please see the attached presentation slide or accompanying notebook titled "User Credit Data Project - Data Analysis" for detailed results regarding analysis of the Data.

 ## Introduction

 As a lender/financial company providing loans, we have to be very selective in deciding our future borrowers/customers.
+If lenders take in too many high risk borrowers, then negative effects for lenders include:

+- Having to pay costs to recoup on loans
+- Missing opportunity to lend the money elsewhere

+For the borrowers/customers, defaulting on loans could lead them to:

+- Get penalties for late payments
+- Loss of collateral through debt collection to give back the lender's money
+- Costs from legal action taken by lenders to get their money back

 Therefore, we would really like to know the **characteristics** of borrowers who eventually cannot pay back their loans (Default on loan).
+And it would be very helpful to be able to somehow segregate these two groups.

+## Research Question

+The aim of this project is to identify the characteristics of a customer/user who will eventually default on their loans.
+Thus, I aim to answer the following questions:

+1. What are the characteristics of defaulters vs non defaulters?
+2. Can we build a good classifier to classify our userbase into Default/Non-Default customers?

 ## Dataset